- Premium feeling cabin

 The 75PS offers 57.6mpg and 112g/km of CO2, while the 115PS gets from 0 - 62mph in 9.3 seconds, has 200Nm of torque to get to moving with a six-speed manual gearbox.

-A 1.6 diesel will be available later on this year with 80PS and 95PS, while a new 1.5 petrol will also arrive with 150PS for the sporty Ibiza FR version.
+A 1.6 diesel will be available later on this year with 80PS and 95PS, while a 1.5 petrol will also arrive with 150PS for the sporty Ibiza FR version.

-The Ibiza is the first model from the Volkswagen Group to use the new MQB Ao platform, that's slightly shorter than the outgoing generation but wider with a longer wheelbase.
-This new platform actually sets up the Ibiza to be a really good driving experience.
+The Ibiza is the first model from the Volkswagen Group to use the MQB Ao platform, that's slightly shorter than the outgoing generation but wider with a longer wheelbase.
+This platform actually sets up the Ibiza to be a really good driving experience.
 We couldn’t fault the ride, it’s really comfortable and the model is a really agile, solid and engaging car to drive.

 The steering is finely balanced between being light and heavy, it’s very responsive to the slightest touch so you don’t have to fight with the wheel too much on the twisty stuff to get a reaction.
 On the famous ‘Evo Triangle’ in North Wales it was a dream to drive on the sweeping roads.
 It really felt at home.